Kelly criterion: Application to the stock market

+where $f^*$ is the fraction of available capital invested that maximizes the expected geometric growth rate, $\mu$ is the expected growth rate coefficient, $\sigma^2$ is the variance of the growth rate coefficient and $r$ is the risk-free rate of return.
+Note that a symmetric probability density function was assumed here.

 Computations of growth optimal portfolios can suffer tremendous garbage in, garbage out problems.
 For example, the cases below take as given the expected return and covariance structure of assets, but these parameters are at best estimates or models that have significant uncertainty.
 If portfolio weights are largely a function of estimation errors, then Ex-post performance of a growth-optimal portfolio may differ fantastically from the ex-ante prediction.
 Parameter uncertainty and estimation errors are a large topic in portfolio theory.
-An approach to counteract the unknown risk is to invest less than the Kelly criterion (e.g., half).
+An approach to counteract the unknown risk is to invest less than the Kelly criterion.